flec/sfm/README.md

 # Structure from Motion

 The main logic is in `sfmapp.h` and `sfmapp.cpp`.
-One can easily interchange feature detectors and so on int the sfmapp.h file.
+One can easily interchange feature detectors and so on in the `sfmapp.h` file.

 ## Installation
 ### CUDA